OpenMS/pyopenms-docs/docs/source/peptide_search.rst

 In most proteomics applications, a dedicated search engine (such as Comet, Crux, Mascot, MSGFPlus, MSFragger, Myrimatch, OMSSA, SpectraST or XTandem;
 all of which are supported by pyOpenMS) will be used to search data.
-Here, we will use the internal ``SimpleSearchEngineAlgorithm`` from OpenMS used for teaching purposes.
+Here, we will use the internal :py:class:`~.SimpleSearchEngineAlgorithm` from OpenMS used for teaching purposes.
 This makes it very easy to search an (experimental) mzML file against a fasta database of protein sequences:

 .. code-block:: python
+    :linenos:

     from urllib.request import urlretrieve
     from pyopenms import *